 JST must be notified of intellectual property produced by research institutions through the contract for R&D with JST.
-Any required applications must also be made, as per Article 17 of the Industrial Technology Enhancement Act.
+Any required reports and applications must also be made, as per Article 17 of the Industrial Technology Enhancement Act.
 This applies even after the contracted R&D period ends.
+Research institutions are required to establish an appropriate management and reporting system.

 - g.
 Research institutions are responsible for cooperating with accounting investigations performed by JST and with government accounting audits. - h.
-Research institutions are obliged to obey measures pertaining to changes to methods of payment of consigned research funds as well as decreases to R&D budgets decided by JST, based on JST's investigations of their administrative management systems, financial conditions, etc.
+Research institutions are obliged to obey measures pertaining to changes to methods of payment of consigned research funds as well as decreases in R&D budgets decided by JST, based on JST's investigations of their administrative management systems, financial conditions, etc.

 In addition, if project evaluations performed at the end of the JST's mid- to long-term target period requires that JST be dissolved or reduced in size, or if changes to the government's budgetary measures are made, as per the special terms in the Collaborative Research Agreement, the contract may be canceled, or reductions in consigned research funds may be made.
-Based on the results of the mid-term evaluations of the project, measures such as increases or decreases to consigned research fund payments, changes to the contract period, cancellation of research, etc., may be made.
+Based on the results of the mid-term evaluations of the project, measures such as increases or decreases in consigned research fund payments, changes to the contract period, cancellation of research, etc., may be made.
 If JST judges that the continuation of research is not appropriate, JST may take measures such as canceling the contract, regardless of any remaining time left in the contract itself.
 Research institutions are required to follow these measures.

-- i.
-If the research entering into the Collaborative Research Agreement is a national or municipal organization, the institution itself is responsible for ensuring that necessary budgetary measures are put in place prior to the start of the Collaborative Research Agreement period.
-(If it becomes clear that these required procedures were not performed after the agreement is entered into, the Collaborative Research Agreement may be canceled, with any consigned research funds to be repaid.) - j.
-As a part of efforts to prevent misconduct in R&D activities, JST requires researchers who will take part in newly approved research projects and are affiliated with the research institution, to enroll in and complete an educational program on research integrity (procedures required for enrollment will be handled by JST.)
-Research institutions are responsible for ensuring that relevant individuals enroll in and complete the program.
+- I. If the research entering into the Collaborative Research Agreement is a national or municipal organization, the institution itself is responsible for ensuring that necessary budgetary measures are put in place prior to the start of the Collaborative Research Agreement period.
+(If it becomes clear that these required procedures were not performed after the agreement is entered into, the Collaborative Research Agreement Agreement may be canceled, with any consigned research funds to be repaid.) - j.
+As part of its efforts to prevent misconduct in R&D activities, JST requires researchers who will take part in newly approved research projects and are affiliated with their research institution to complete one of the programs or educational materials listed below: - · "eAPRIN" provided by the Association for the Promotion of Research Integrity - · "eL CoRE" provided by Japan Society for the Promotion of Science - "For the Sound Development of Science -The Attitude of a Conscientious Scientist-" by Japan Society for the Promotion of Science - "Responsible Research Practices to Learn from Cases A Casebook to Instill Awareness and Learning" by Japan Agency for Medical Research and Development - "A Compendium of Near-Miss Incidents Related to Research Integrity" by Japan Agency for Medical Research and Development - Other research ethics education programs and training deemed equivalent to the above by your affiliated research institution.